ZeyadAttia5/ATMEGA32-WhatsApp/README.md

 The ATMEGA32 handels the data however it was programmed.
 In the demo, the microcontroller is programmed as follows:

 1 --> turn on LED 1

 2 --> turn on LED 2

 3 --> turn on LED 5

-Anything else --> turn off all LEDs
+Other Numbers --> turn off all LEDs